worldbank/GEEST/README.md

 5. Enter an alternate raster output file name if desired.

-6. Click "Execute" button to run the algorithm.
+6. Click the "Execute" button to run the algorithm.

 7. Status text next to the "Execute" button will appear and let you know once processing is complete.

-8. The aggregated output raster file will be store in the project folder specified in the "Setup" tab, under the "Individual" folder. (*Project_Folder/Individual/EDU_Raster_output.tif*)
+8. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Individual" folder. (*Project_Folder/Individual/EDU_Raster_output.tif*)

 #### <a name="care-responsibilities-tab"></a>4.2.2 Care Responsibilities

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/4b6f1c50-96fc-4ea2-985f-e226f41ab005)

-1. Navigate to and select polygon input shapefile containing a field reporting the percentage of time women spend on care responsibilities or household activities.
+1. Navigate to and select the polygon input shapefile containing a field reporting the percentage of time women spend on care responsibilities or household activities.

 3. Click the "Set" button to extract all the fields from the polygon input layer.

-4. Select the field containing the numeric value representing percentage of time women spend on care responsibilities or household activities.
+4. Select the field containing the numeric value representing the percentage of time women spend on care responsibilities or household activities.

 5. Enter an alternate raster output file name if desired.

-6. Click "Execute" button to run the algorithm.
+6. Click the "Execute" button to run the algorithm.

 7. Status text next to the "Execute" button will appear and let you know once processing is complete.

-8. The aggregated output raster file will be store in the project folder specified in the "Setup" tab, under the "Individual" folder. (*Project_Folder/Individual/CRE_Raster_output.tif*)
+8. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Individual" folder. (*Project_Folder/Individual/CRE_Raster_output.tif*)

 #### <a name="domestic-violence-tab"></a>4.2.3 Domestic Violence

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/2adef90d-03ee-48ae-a16d-d7055939f636)

-1. Navigate to and select polygon input shapefile containing a field reporting the percentage of women who have suffered domestic violence.
+1. Navigate to and select the polygon input shapefile containing a field reporting the percentage of women who have suffered domestic violence.

    **Input File:** *DomesticViolence/Prevalence_of_domestic_violence.shp*